Location: South San Francisco, CA

 Employment Type: Full-time

 As an early team member helping to build the Engineering team as well as the product, you will also be encouraged to contribute to the software engineering practices we maintain in our own work, and which we bring to ECL as a whole.
-We strive to be continually critical of our process, cutting cruft and homing in on performance multipliers (such as continuous integration and agile development practices).
+We strive to be continually critical of our process, cutting cruft and homing in on performance multipliers.

 The Emerald Cloud Laboratory (ECL) enables life scientists to move out of the lab, and to conduct research entirely from a computer.
 Stepping away from manual completion of experiments at the bench, scientists on the ECL leverage the remote, automated execution of all standard biology and chemistry experiments in Emerald’s industrial lab facilities, working within a software platform for all stages of research workflows, from experimental design to data analysis.

 If you would like to apply and learn more, we’d love to hear from you!
 Please follow the link below, including your resume and a brief remark about what you are looking for.
 If we see a strong potential match to our current needs, we will reach out to start a conversation.

 Optional but welcome: